 Pants/Shorts must have belt loops and a solid black, brown, or navy belt (at least 3/4" wide) must be worn.
 (Kindergarten is exempt from the requirement for belt loops and a belt due to toileting purposes.)
 No fabric or woven belts are permitted.
 No jeans, Dickies, cargo pants, oversized pants, super-baggy pants, dungarees, extra pockets, extra zippers, or extra seams will be permitted.
 Pants/Shorts should not be excessively tight or loose fitting.
 Pants/Shorts should not be excessively tight or loose fitting.
-Pants/Shorts may be visible.
+Pants/Shorts should be worn at the waist and no undergarments may be visible.
 Pants must reach to the shoe but should not drag on the ground.
 Shorts should go to just above the knee but not below.